What Is Cross Training?

-Cross training refers to taking a day or two out from running to focus on another activity, such as cycling, swimming or rowing.
-Cross training can be utilized on days where you are resting from running, as it uses different muscle groups, giving your other muscles time to rest.
+Cross training refers to taking a day or two out from running to focus on another activity.
+Usually this is another cardiovascular activity such as cycling, swimming or rowing.
+Cross training can be utilised on days where you are resting from running, as it uses different muscle groups.
+This gives your muscles time to rest, and thus can be useful in preventing injury.

 Some good cross training activities for runners include: